GDPR IN CRM

 What requirements must a GDPR-compliant CRM system meet?

-Data protection is a sensitive issue today.
-The EU General Data Protection Regulation (GDPR) strictly regulates the use of personal data (hereinafter: personal data), the non-compliance of which can sometimes lead to very large fines.
+Data protection is a sensitive topic today.
+The EU General Data Protection Regulation (EU GDPR for short) strictly regulates the use of personal data (hereinafter: personal data), non-compliance with which can sometimes lead to very high fines.

 - 2. What are personal data?